U.S. Relations With Thailand

 More information about Thailand is available on the Thailand Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States and Thailand established diplomatic relations in 1882 and signed a Treaty of Amity and Commerce in 1833 .
-Thailand is a constitutional monarchy headed by a civilian government.
-Over the decades, Thai democracy has been interrupted by militarycoups and rule, and civic and political unrest.
+The United States and Thailand established relations in 1818 and signed a Treaty of Amity and Commerce in 1833, formalizing diplomatic relations.
+An interim military government has ruled Thailand, a constitutional monarchy, since a May 2014 military coup which deposed an elected civilian government.
+The United States has urged the restoration of elected civilian government and return to democracy through elections.
 Thailand is a key U.S. security ally in Asia, and the country's stability and growth are important to the maintenance of peace in the region.
-Since World War II, the United States and Thailand have significantly expanded diplomatic and commercial relations.
+Since World War II, the United States and Thailand have significantly expanded diplomatic, security, and commercial relations.

 The United States and Thailand are among the signatories of the 1954 Manila Pact of the former Southeast Asia Treaty Organization (SEATO).
-Despite the dissolution of the SEATO in 1977, the Manila Pact remains in force and, together with the Thanat-Rusk communiqué of 1962, constitutes the basis of U.S. security commitments to Thailand.
+Despite the dissolution of the SEATO in 1977, the Manila Pact remains in force and, together with the Thanat-Rusk communiqué of 1962 and the 2012 Joint Vision Statement for the Thai-U.S. Defense Alliance, constitutes the basis of U.S. security commitments to Thailand.
 In 2003, the United States designated Thailand a Major Non-NATO Ally.

 Thailand and the United States have longstanding cooperation in international law enforcement efforts.
-The United States and Thailand work closely together and with the United Nations on a broad range of programs to halt illicit drug trafficking and other criminal activity, such as trafficking in persons.
+The United States and Thailand work closely together and with the United Nations on a broad range of programs to halt illicit trafficking and other criminal activity.
+Thailand hosts the International Law Enforcement Academy-Bangkok, which supports criminal justice institution building and capacity in Asia and has provided training to 1000s of students from all over Asia.
 Thailand has received U.S. military equipment, essential supplies, training, and assistance in the construction and improvement of facilities and installations for much of the period since 1950.
-As part of their mutual defense cooperation, Thailand and the United States have developed a vigorous joint military exercise program, which engages all the services of each nation and averages 40 joint exercises per year.
+As part of their mutual defense cooperation, Thailand and the United States have developed a joint military exercise program, which engages all the services of each nation and has averaged 40 joint exercises per year.

-The U.S. Agency for International Development (USAID), through the Regional Development Mission for Asia in Bangkok, supports regional, transnational, and bilateral programs.
-These programs include work on the responsible use of natural resources; reduction of the incidence of HIV/AIDS and other infectious diseases; prevention of human and wildlife trafficking; resolution of political conflict and increased citizen participation in political processes; and the achievement of an integrated Association of Southeast Asian Nations (ASEAN) community by 2015.
-USAID and the Thailand International Development Cooperation Agency ("TICA") are engaged in discussions on possible partnership to address development needs in third countries in the region.
-U.S. Peace Corps volunteers focus on primary education, with an integrated program involving teacher training, health education, and environmental education.
-In 2003, the Peace Corps also established an organizational development program aimed at promoting sustainable rural development in Thai communities.
+The U.S. Agency for International Development (USAID), through its Regional Development Mission for Asia in Bangkok, supports regional, transnational, and bilateral programs.
+These programs include work on the responsible use of natural resources; control and prevention of infectious diseases and emerging pandemic threats; prevention of human and wildlife trafficking; resolution of political conflict and increased citizen participation in political processes; human rights promotion; and support for a more integrated Association of Southeast Asian Nations (ASEAN) community.
+U.S. Peace Corps Volunteers, active in Thailand continuously since 1963, focus on primary education and youth development.
+Education Volunteers support English education through teacher collaboration, and community service..
+Since 2013, Peace Corps Volunteers have also worked to promote life skills and leadership, reproductive health, and civic engagement and volunteering.

 Bilateral Economic Relations

 The 1966 Treaty of Amity and Economic Relations, the most recent iteration of the 1833 Treaty of Amity and Commerce, facilitates U.S. and Thai companies' economic access to one another's markets.
-The two countries also have agreements addressing sales of agricultural commodities and investment guarantees.
+The two countries also have agreements addressing sales of agricultural commodities and investment guarantees and regularly conduct discussions under the Trade and Investment Framework Agreement to advance bilateral trade.
+In 2013, the United States and Thailand signed an agreement on science and technology cooperation that enshrined protections for intellectual property while facilitating joint research programs, government to government collaboration, and private sector investment and technology transfer.

-The Thai-U.S. Creative Partnership builds on existing public-private and intergovernmental relationships, seeking to emphasize innovative industry, identify new opportunities for collaborative ingenuity between the two countries, and spur increased productivity.
+The Thai-U.S. Creative Partnership, active since 2011, builds on existing public-private and intergovernmental relationships, seeking to highlight innovative industry, identify new opportunities for collaborative ingenuity between the two countries, and spur increased productivity.

 Thailand's Membership in International Organizations